 Depending on the thickness of the fabric you’re using and how full you want your curtains, you can determine the width of fabric necessary for your curtains.
 For most curtains, two to two-and-a-half times the width of the window will be a good calculation.
 However, if you are using a very sheer fabric, you may want to multiply the window width by three or more.
 Conversely, heavy fabrics may only require one-and-a-half times the width of the window.

 If you are planning to use more than one panel to cover your window, the width should be the combination of all the panels added together.
 For example, if your window is 40″ wide, you could create two panels, each 40″ wide when finished.
-When closed together to meet in the middle, you have a total of 80″ of finished curtain to cover the window – two times the window width.
+When closed together to meet in the middle, you have a total of 80″ of finished curtain to cover the window – two times the window width for a nice gathered Finish.

 For fabric with especially large or dominant motifs, once you have the yardage calculated, get enough extra yardage to complete at least one additional FULL repeat.
 This may seem like overdoing it, but it’s always better to have enough to work with to get a wonderful cut for your curtain panels.
 You can always use any leftovers for some beautiful coordinating pillows.